 From time to time circumstances under which long-term contracts are negotiated change and require amendment so that the Corporation does not incur a loss.
-The Corporation is currently in negotiation with one of its customers over material pricing amendments to existing long-term contracts.
-See "Risks Inherent in Magellan's Business - The Corporation may not be able to successfully negotiate long-term contracts to eliminate losses".
+See "Risks Inherent in Magellan's Business - The Corporation may not be able to successfully negotiate long-term contracts to eliminate losses" and "Risks Inherent in Magellan's Business - Cancellations, reductions or delays in customer orders may adversely affect the Corporation's results of operations."